Three of our largest programs are in Asia: Nepal and Bangladesh, where we

 have had year-round Surgical Outreach Programs for more than a decade;

-and Vietnam, our largest volunteer medical trip program that just celebrated
+and Vietnam, our largest volunteer surgical team trip program.
+We also have

-growing year-round programs in India and Sri Lanka addressing the burn
+growing year-round programs in India addressing the burn

 - Number of new clefts each year: 4,900

 In 1990, the first ReSurge International surgical teams visited Dhaka.
 The volunteers quickly determined a pressing need for year-round access to care in the country.
 There were fewer than 10 reconstructive plastic surgeons for Bangladesh’s 160 million people.
-Three years later, ReSurge opened a Surgical Outreach Program in Dhaka, with a skilled local plastic surgeon and humanitarian as its leader.
-To increase the number of doctors who could help, ReSurge partner Dr. Shafquat Khundkar founded Bangladesh’s first plastic surgery residency program, and now there are more than twice as many as when we first started working there.
+Ten years later, ReSurge opened a Surgical Outreach Program in Dhaka, with a skilled local plastic surgeon and humanitarian as its leader.
+To increase the number of doctors who could help, ReSurge partner Dr. Shafquat Khundkar founded BangladeshÕs first plastic surgery residency program, and now there are more than twice as many as when we first started working there.
 Over the years, Dr. Khundkar and ReSurge have performed thousands of surgeries to correct disabling burns, clefts and hand injuries, and his residents are now able to expand those numbers exponentially.
+In addition to their work at our Surgical Outreach Program, Dr. Khundkar and two of his former residents and fellow ReSurge international medical partners, Dr. Farzana Ibrahim and Dr. Iftekhar Mannan, also recently volunteered as the surgeons for a ReSurge team trip to Cox's Bazar, Bangladesh.

-- Population living in poverty (below $1.25 per day): 33 percent, with the richest 20 percent of citizens holding nearly half of the nation's wealth
+- Population living on less than $1.25 per day: 25 percent, with the richest 20 percent of citizens holding nearly half of the nation's wealth

 - Burn survivors who will be left with debilitating burn scar contractures that can lead to lifelong disability: 280,000/year